rliebz/ghost/README.md

 1. "Want" comes before "got".
 2. "Needle" comes before "haystack".
 3. All other arguments come last.

+### Ghost Does Assertions

+Go's `testing` package is fantastic; Ghost doesn't try to do anything that the standard library already does.

+Test suites, mocking, logging, and non-assertion failures are all out of scope.

 [godoc]: https://pkg.go.dev/github.com/rliebz/ghost
 [godoc/be]: https://pkg.go.dev/github.com/rliebz/ghost/be